 Chapters 4 through 7 contain project and program descriptions and budget information for MPO work being conducted by CTPS and MAPC, and for work conducted by CTPS on behalf of other transportation-planning entities.
-Descriptions in these chapters will reflect budget information once the budget has been approved by the MPO.

-Chapter 8 provides budget summaries and schedules for the projects and programs included in Chapters 4 through 7, and describes how federal metropolitan planning funds will be spent on projects and programs in this UPWP.
+Chapter 8 provides budget summaries for the projects and programs included in Chapters 4 through 7, and describes how federal metropolitan planning funds will be spent on projects and programs in this UPWP.
 Chapter 8 provides federal and state officials with necessary information for approving the use of funds (as documented in the UPWP) and for administering contracts.
-Budget summary tables will be included in this chapter once the budget has been approved by the MPO.
-Project schedules will be included in the final FFY 2016 UPWP that is endorsed by the MPO.